djperrefort/fig-tree/docs/developer_notes/running_tests.md

 ## Unit Tests

-Unit tests are a type of software testing that assesses discrete units of code, such as functions, methods, or classes.
+Unit tests are used to verify behavior for discrete units of code (functions, methods, classes, etc.).
-These tests are used to verify the behavior of backend systems and utilities.
+These tests specifically target backend systems and utilities, and do not cover front end functionality.
-Front end functionality is **not** covered by unit tests.

 Each Fig-Tree application includes a dedicated set of unit tests located in the same directory as the parent application.
 Unit tests for one or more applications can be executed by specifying the application directory: